Raven19528/naev/dat/naevpedia/lore/factions/proteron.md

 Appalled at this reaction, the Circle concluded in an emergency meeting that [the Empire](lore/factions/empire) had no intention of honoring the original agreement, thereby forfeiting its claim to the loyalty of House Proteron.
 It was clear to the Circle that should [the Empire](lore/factions/empire) insist on trying to turn the Proteron into another Dvaered incident or, worse still, turning them into Empire systems, there could be no peace with them.

-Knowing that they could not at the time resist the entire might of [the Empire](lore/factions/empire)'s infrastructure, the Proteron decided to plant their agents in every major Imperial agency while publicly grovelling at [the Empire](lore/factions/empire)'s feet.
+Knowing that they could not at the time resist the entire might of [the Empire](lore/factions/empire)'s infrastructure, the Proteron decided to plant their agents in every major Imperial agency while publicly groveling at [the Empire](lore/factions/empire)'s feet.
 Soon enough, the Proteron were even in charge of [the Empire](lore/factions/empire)'s covert operations against the Proteron.
 Now having loosened their leash greatly, they set out to prepare for a galaxy-scale war.
 While they worked, the shape of the galaxy was changing, so to speak.

 New advances in quantum engineering led to the development of quantum transtators and translators, alternative travel engines capable of bypassing warp points and so changing conventional military doctrine, which recommended fortifying choke point systems on the warp network.
-Expecting correctly that [the Empire](lore/factions/empire) had not even thought of this change, the Proteron decided to bypass their defences using the new hypergate being built in Sol.
+Expecting correctly that [the Empire](lore/factions/empire) had not even thought of this change, the Proteron decided to bypass their defenses using the new hypergate being built in Sol.
 After all, once the Emperor and their successors were in their hands, the war would be essentially meaningless.
 They built a hypergate in secret in their home system, Protera.
-They seceded from Imperial authority as soon as the gate was built and moved a small fleet as a feint into the classical defences.
+They seceded from Imperial authority as soon as the gate was built and moved a small fleet as a feint into the classical defenses.
 When [the Empire](lore/factions/empire) took the bait, the Sovereign Proteron Autarchy, as they now styled themselves, sent the most massive fleet ever seen through their hypergate.

 Then [the Incident](lore/history/incident) occurred.